 There is much to appreciate about iPadOS 26, but one of the great new features is the ability to set a default app.
 I was able to set iA Writer as my default app for all markdown files.
 Fantastic!

 Don’t dump your MacBook, you’re going to need it.
-The iPad doesn’t have, and will probably will never have, a real automatic backup system.
+The iPad doesn’t have, and will probably never have, a real automatic backup system.

 But with any old Mac, and a backup program like Arqbackup, you can use an iPad as your main computer.
 And have your files and photos automatically backed up.